pankajpoply45/SyllabusApp/README.md

-# SyllabusApp
+# Android-Syllabus-Application
-This is a Syllabus Application for the students of my university.
+This app is a simple demo app for the students who belongs to that particular semester and branch.